Advice page for our buyers, please read all of it .

 So I pass this on for what it is worth, given that the breed is one known to suffer from dry eye I think it is well worth your consideration.

-You can get moisturising eye drop from your chemist, they are not terribly expensive and the human ones used for our dry eyes are quite good for dogs eyes too.
+You can get moisturising eye drops from your chemist, they are not terribly expensive and the human ones used for our dry eyes are quite good for dogs eyes too.

 Nails need the ocassional clip, be careful not to clip back past the quick, you can see where it starts, just look closely.

-One thing that worries some new owners is the lump which forms on the tummy scar that desexing leaves on the girls, this is a very small wound, usually only two stitches which I will most likely have taken out prior to delivery, if I have not, just use pointy nail scissors to do it a few days after delivery, lift up the stitch by the knot, insert point of scissors in there and cut stitch only on one side of the knot so you can then easily pull the stitch out still holding the knot. ( Some stitches may be dissolvable ones )
+One thing that worries some new owners is the lump which forms on the tummy scar that desexing leaves in females, this is a very small wound, usually only two stitches which I will most likely have taken out prior to delivery, ( some pups may have internal dissolvable ones, others not ) if I have not taken them out and they are not the dissolvable ones, just use pointy nail scissors to do it a few days after delivery, lift up the stitch by the knot, insert point of scizzors in there and cut stitch only on one side of the knot so you can then easily pull the stitch out still holding the knot.

 7. Surfaces - now this can be a tough one.
 Concrete, tiles, lino and stairs are tough on joints.
 There are no magic solutions.
 Mats on floors can help, as can discouraging young dogs from walking up and down stairs, no playing or running inside or restricting access where possible but concentrate on the things you can change rather than remodel the house!